-Calculating MIRR (Modified Internal Rate Of Return) Using Python And Numpy
+Calculating MIRR (Modified Internal Rate of Return) Using Python And Numpy

 Overview: